-Many countries use both criteria when determining the tax residence of the company, what can lead to the phenomenon of a double tax residence.
-Practice shows that it is quite difficult to determine the resident status and tax residence of the company.
+Many countries use both criteria when determining the tax liability of the company, and that can lead to double taxation.
+In practice, it is quite difficult to determine the resident status of a company.

-The status of the tax residence for the physical and legal entities is the main criteria for the application of the appropriate tax rate.
-If the person, who does not posses the status of a tax resident, pays taxes only on the income which is gained in the territory of this country, then the person with the status of a tax resident pays taxes on all the income, regardless the country of their origin.
-To avoid the possibility of double taxation, states conclude the bilateral international agreements, which are aimed at the prevention of such situation.
+This status for the physical and legal entities is the main criteria for the application of the appropriate withholding rate.
+If the person, who does not have this status, pays taxes only on the income which is gained in the territory of this country (country of tax residency), then this person pays impositions on all the income, regardless the country of his/her origin.
+To avoid the possibility of double taxation, countries of the world agreed on the bilateral international agreements, which are aimed at the prevention of such situation.

-Some particular countries can practice different approach in determining the tax residence.
+Some particular countries can practice different approach in determining tax liability.
 So, the no less popular method of determining residence is based on the criteria, which help to identify the actual relationship of the company with the foreign countries, regardless of the jurisdiction where the company is registered.
-Here the main criteria is the managerial functions, which, in their turn, includes several characteristic features.
+Here the main criteria are the managerial functions, which, in their turn, includes several characteristic features.
 In particular: